 We're doing things that just haven't been done.
 For a very long time, there was only one mode of autism therapy available and there was limited access to alternatives, even with my own children.
 Positive Development is making those alternatives available more readily.
 And that's a huge thing because of the nature of the model, which is more naturalistic, developmental.
 It's driven by the child's developmental and natural behavior, as opposed to a modification mindset."

-Embracing neurodivergence and the passion for developmental therapy at work
+Embracing neurodivergence and the passion for developmental care at work

 “Everyone holds each other up here and they make a point to help you take care of yourself too.
 [You can see this within the neurodivergence of our staff.]
 You aren't required to show your face in meetings if that makes you uncomfortable.
 We're very into the sensory part of how people work and we do that for our internal people, as well as for our clients.
 That's huge.
 It's walking the talk.